so you’re ready to book your wedding or elopement photographer – congratulations! that’s a big

 I will color correct every photo that I deliver to you; that’s part of my editing process!
 I want to

 make sure that the photos represent the real you, so the general rule for retouching is this: If it’s

 something that isn’t already with you all the time, I’m more than happy to retouch. this includes

 blemishes, uneven skin tones, etc. additional or heavier Photoshopping beyond this requires

 additional editing time and fees, anywhere between $5-$15 per photo depending on what you’re

 requesting to have done.

 I know, I know, this is a super morbid thing to think about! but you never know what might

-happen when you plan things several months in advance, and I want to make sure that I’ve
+happen when you plan things several months to years in advance, and I want to make sure that I’ve

 covered every possibility so that you get what I promised – a beautiful gallery of one of the most